BlockchainCommons/GordianWallet-iOS/Docs/Features.md

 # Using FullyNoded 2

-FullyNoded 2 allows you to: add a node; create a wallet; access a wallet; receive funds; spend funds; view additional information; and receover a wallet.
+FullyNoded 2 allows you to: add a node; create an account; access accounts; receive funds; spend funds; utilize advanced coin control; export keys; refill your nodes keypool; sweep funds to address; sweep funds to account; recover accounts; import accounts; add signers which are not associated with accounts on the device; sign for any psbt it holds a seed for; Coldcard compatibility; create accounts with xpubs or seed words.
 Instructions on how to use each feature follow, as does a wishlist of potential future expansions.

 For more information on how these features actually function, see ["How It Works"](How-it-works.md).